hipstersmoothie/sketchmine/packages/app-builder/README.md

 #### Build the application

 Now it is time to execute the schematics that will build the examples-library.
-Please run `yarn build` to build the [angular schematics](https://material.angular.io/guide/schematics) that are written in TypeScript.
+Please run `yarn build` to build the [Angular schematics](https://material.angular.io/guide/schematics) that are written in TypeScript.
 After you have built them perform the `yarn schematics --dryRun=false --config=config.material.json` command where you provide the configuration to the schematics.

 After this a folder according to the `directory` property in the `config.material.json` is generated with your app shell.